tonyb7/equations/CONTRIBUTING.md

 npm install .
 npm run build
 ```

+5. Set up the database.
+To do this, please read then run `bin/setupdb`(https://github.com/tonyb7/equations/blob/master/bin/setupdb)

-4. Run Flask server
+6. Run Flask server
 ```
 npm start # (or equivalently, ./bin/run)
 ```

-5. Go to http://localhost:8000 in browser
+7. Go to http://localhost:8000 in browser

 # Other
 If you gonna deploy this, don't forget to generate a new bytestring to replace the Flask secret key.